bimobject/docs/docs/documentation/product/product-excel-export.md

 :::info Dependencies
 Selecting an entity that has another entity linked to it will export the linked entity as well.

 An example of this is exporting a **Pillowcase** that includes the material **Cotton**.
-This will export both the entities, and prevent the **Cotton** material entity from being deselected in the list.
+This will export the **Pillowcase** product entity, and prevent the **Cotton** material entity from being deselected in the list.
 :::

 ## Excel file format

-:::danger iOS Numbers app
+:::danger macOS Numbers app
-Due to limitations in the iOS Numbers app, it is recommended to edit the file with either Excel or Google Sheets.
+Due to limitations in the macOS Numbers app, it is recommended to edit the file with either Excel or Google Sheets.
 :::

 The exported Excel file will contain three sheets: